If you’ve ever experienced a sharp jolt of pain while chomping into some ice cream, chances are you’ve got sensitive teeth.

 Luckily there are teeth whiteners out there that help remove those deep coffee stains.

 But, if you’re not careful, the whitening chemicals in some products can actually make your teeth more sensitive.

 Whenever beginning any teeth whitening treatment, you should always start out slow and take it easy.
 Remember, less is more when it comes to your teeth!

 Too much mouth wash!

-You may think you’re doing the world a favour by regulating stinky breath, but as always, too much of something is never good.
+You may think you’re doing the world a favor by regulating the stinky breath, but as always, too much of something is never good.